Bokobok21/Bokobok21/README.md

 I’ve always been the kind of person who picks up new hobbies — and gets good at them fast.

-Some things I’ve done over the years:
-Pursued drawing (especially manga style);
+Some things I’ve done over the years: drawing (especially manga style), competed with Rubik’s cubes, math competitions, karate and calisthenics and photography for a while
-Competed with Rubik’s cubes;
-Participated in math competitions;
-Trained karate and calisthenics;
-Did photography for a couple of months